jannine-forst/jannine-forst.github.io/index.md

 # Where I work:
-Currently at the [Human Palaeogenomics (HPG) Lab](https://ucschpg.wordpress.com/) at the University of California, Santa Cruz.
+Currently at the [Arc Bio](https://www.arcbio.com/) in DNA-related molecular diagnostics.

 You can also view my LinkedIn profile [here](https://www.linkedin.com/in/jannine-novak-forst-004b0445/).